za3k/za3k.com/ok-mixnet.md

 OK-Mixnet sends
 - **small messages**: To keep it simple for the proof-of-concept, messages are simple plain text letters.
 They're broken up into binary chunks of 1K or less.
 Bigger letters get split up and sent in parts.
-- **slowly**: Your message will get there in about an hour.
+- **slowly**: How slow depends on some settings and the network size.
+With only 100 people in the network, it will take 2 minutes to deliver.
+With 100K people, it will take more like 2 days.
-- **to people you already know**: Messages are always sent either from you to everyone (broadcast), or from you to one friend you know already.
+- **to people you already know**: Messages are always sent from you to one friend you know already.
 You and each of your friends need to pre-exchange a file full of random bits in person--this is the basis of the securely talking to that friend.
 - **with OK security**
     - No one can read or modify a message betwen you and your friends, if the computers and environments on either end are secure.
 This is guaranteed by math.
 It does rely on a good source of random numbers, such as a hardware random number generator.
     - I've tried to design it so that it's pretty hard to tell who's sending a message to who, or even whether there are messages being sent at all.
 I offer no mathematical guarantees on this one.